-Applications for the 2019 Harvard Club of Victoria’s (HCV) Non-Profit Fellowship to the Social Enterprise Program at Harvard Business School open on Wednesday November 12th.
+Applications for the 2023 Harvard Club of Victoria’s (HCV) Non-Profit Fellowships to the Strategic Perspectives in Nonprofit Management program at Harvard Business School open on Thursday 1 December 2022.

-Each year the Harvard Club sends up to three CEOS from the Victorian Community Sector to the Harvard Graduate School of Business Strategic Perspectives in Nonprofit Management (SPNM) course.
-The Harvard Club of Victoria Non-Profit Fellowship includes admission to the course and A$14,000 of funding to cover the SPNM fees (tuition and case materials, accommodation, and meals), as well as travel to and from Boston plus a study tour to nonprofit organizations in North America.
+Each year, through its Non-Profit Fellowship Program, the Harvard Club of Victoria sends up to three CEOs from the Victorian community service sector to Harvard Business School to attend the Strategic Perspectives in Nonprofit Management (SPNM) program.
+An HCV Non-Profit Fellowship provides A$14,000 of funding to cover the SPNM fees (tuition and case materials, accommodation, and meals), as well as travel to and from Boston, plus a study tour to non-profit organisations in North America.

 INFORMATION SESSION DETAILS

 When: Thursday 1 December 2022, 5.15 pm (for 5.30), with an 7.00 pm finish

 Toni Stewart – CEO Focus Individualised Support Services (SPNM 2022)

 The panel will also be joined by NPF Committee members Dr. Jenny Fitzgerald (SPNM 2020) and Graeme Kelly (SPNM 2010)